-Sarah's first poetry book, Forgetting the Salt was published by Foothills Press in 2008.
-She won the Bea Gonzalez poetry prize for her poem, “Motherhood.”
-Her poems and nonfiction have appeared in Rhino, The Mississippi Review, The American Literary Review, Stone Canoe, Icon, The Hollins Critic, The Patterson Review, Icarus, The Healing Muse and other journals.
-Her essay, entitled, “Blood and Chocolate,” appears in an anthology entitled Labor Day: True Birth Stories by Today's Best Women Writers, published by Farrar Straus and Giroux in 2014.
-She has been both a poetry fellow and fiction fellow at the Squaw Valley Community of Writers Center in California.
-She holds an M.A. from Hollins University, an M.F.A.
-[Poetry] from Cornell University and a PhD [Memoir] from SUNY Binghamton.
-She is working on completing her first novel, entitled Running After Jesus, and a collection of essays on grief.
-Currently she lives in Ithaca, NY with her two daughters.
+Her most recent poetry collection, What Enters the Mouth, was published in February 2017 by Standing Stone Books.
+It was praised by Ansel Elkins, author of Blue Yodel, who wrote “these are fearless poems—a reckoning of the violence of girlhood rendered with grit and clarity.”
+Forgetting the Salt, her first book of poetry, was published by Foothills Press in 2008.
+She won the Bea Gonzalez Poetry Prize for her poem “Motherhood.”
+Her poems and nonfiction have appeared in Rhino, The Mississippi Review, The American Literary Review, Stone Canoe, Icon, The Hollins Critic, The Patterson Review, The Healing Muse and other journals.
+Her essay entitled “Blood and Chocolate” appears in the anthology Labor Day: True Birth Stories by Today’s Best Women Writers, published by Farrar, Straus and Giroux in 2014.
+She has been both a poetry and fiction fellow at the Squaw Valley Community of Writers in California and held residencies in poetry and creative nonfiction at the Constance Saltonstall Foundation for the Arts in New York, and at The Studios at Mass MOCA.
+She has completed her first novel, entitled Running After Jesus, as well as her third collection of poetry, After Marriage.
+She is working on a collection of essays about race, love and violence.

 - Colgate Writers Conference, Colgate University, Poetry (2015), Fiction (2014)